-4.1 The site was surveyed by Trevor Heaps on the 28th January 2020.
+4.1 The site was surveyed by Trevor Heaps on the 13th March 2019.
+The applicant was in attendance.

 4.2 The trees were surveyed from within the site at ground level.
 No climbed inspections were carried out and no root/soil samples were taken for analysis.